 Final Thoughts on Eye Health for Great Danes

 Eye problems can happen in your Great Dane.
-If you notice that your Great Dane is having any issues with their eye’s it would be best for them to see your vet.
+If you notice that your Great Dane has any issues with their eye, it would be best for them to see your vet.

-With most all eye problems they can get bad very quickly.
+With most eye problems, they can get bad very quickly.
 Monitor your dog’s eye for any changes and seek veterinary care as soon as you notice something wrong.